speced/bikeshed/docs/install.md

 The `apt-get` command works on Debian-based systems like Ubuntu; if you work on some other type of system, and can figure out how to get things working on your own, let me know and I'll add instructions for your system.

-Then, we'll need to install lxml.
+Then, we'll need to install lxml and Pygments.

 ~~~~
+$ sudo pip install pygments
 $ sudo pip install lxml
 ~~~~